JohnBendfeldt/bamazon/README.md

 # bamazon
+First, make sure you are in the correct directory after you have cloned or downloaded this repo.

 To get started on the app by first by typing in npm install in the terminal.

 Or you can npm install console.table, inquirer, mysql.